 Medicare Code 30177: Abdominoplasty Surgery after Weight Change

 Although Medicare MBS Codes and rebates are subject to sudden changes.
 These codes apply to selected patients who have severe Breast Ptosis, and/or damaged abdominal muscles after pregnancy OR after significant weight loss.

 Abdominoplasty Surgery – MBS 30177 – definition accessed online (Nov 2018)

 - Lipectomy, excision of skin and subcutaneous tissue associated with redundant abdominal skin and fat that is a direct consequence of significant weight loss, in conjunction with a radical abdominoplasty (Pitanguy type or similar)

-(a) there is intertrigo or another skin condition that risks loss of skin integrity and has failed 3 months of conventional (or non surgical) treatment; and
+(a) there is intertrigo or another skin condition that risks the loss of skin integrity and has failed 3 months of conventional (or non-surgical) treatment; and